xilution/xilution-react-todomvc/README.md

 		* [Xilution - Elements - Data Accessor](https://prod.xilution.com/products/?product=xilution-elements-data-accessor)
 		* [Xilution - Business Basics - Identity](https://prod.xilution.com/products/?product=xilution-business-basics-identity)

+\* React was chosen for this example's frontend b/c of its pervasiveness and (most importantly) its [unit testability](https://facebook.github.io/jest/docs/en/tutorial-react.html).
-\* You may be asking yourself, is a backend necessary?
+\** You may be asking yourself, is a backend necessary?
 Why don't you just integrate directly with Xilution SaaS from the frontend code.
 The purpose of the backend is two fold.
 First, it abstracts domain specific functionality from the frontend.